-Please note that in addition to a residence card, you need to register your place of residence within three days of moving into new accommodation.
+Don’t forget that in addition to a residence card, you should register your place of residence within three days of moving into new accommodation.

 Citizens of the European Union and the European Economic Area (from Iceland, Liechtenstein and Norway), as well as Swiss citizens, enjoy visa exemption and can reside in Austria for up to three months regardless of their employment status.
 According to the rules of the European Union, a residence for these citizens of over three months is possible, provided